ServiceStack/servicestack.net/MyApp/_posts/2023-08-28_cloud-value-between-architectures.md

 [![](./img/posts/arm-vs-x86/hetzner-x86-vs-arm-pgbench.png)](./img/posts/arm-vs-x86/hetzner-x86-vs-arm-pgbench.png)

 Hetzner offers the best value across all providers, but for cost vs performance, x86 still comes out on top for this benchmark.
-So for Hetzner, **there isn't a large saving by switching to ARM in this workload**.
+So for Hetzner, there isn't a large saving by switching to ARM in this workload.

-## .NET HTTP Requests Per Second Web Service Workloads
+## .NET HTTP Across Instance Types

 Switching gears to web service workloads, we can see how ARM performs in this scenario where we have a .NET web service running on ServiceStack with SQLite, and .NET client that scales with available cores to perform 100,000 requests as quickly as possible.

-### AWS x86 vs ARM Performance
+### AWS .NET HTTP Performance

 <div style="color: dimgrey; text-align: center; width: 100%;margin-bottom: -2em">
     Higher is Better